kdoore/CS2335-Gitbook/class-code-examples/playercontrollerv3-mods.md

 Includes Updates for:  InventorySystem, LevelManager.

-OnTriggerEnter contains code to test for collisions with GameObjects with Collider2D set as 'Trigger' based on several different gameObject Tag types:
+**OnTriggerEnter2D** contains code to test for collisions with GameObjects with Collider2D set as 'Trigger' based on several different gameObject tags
+** Tags used in PlayerController **:
- - Collectible
+ - **Collectible**
-     - Requires PickUp.cs
+     - Requires either PickUp.cs or ScorePickUp.cs
+     - PickUp.cs requires ItemInstance - ScriptableObject - adds value to Score, adds ItemInstance to Inventory
+     - ScorePickUp.cs - adds value to score

- - Hazard
+ - **Hazard**
      - Requires either PickUp.cs or Hazard.cs
- - Water
+ - **Water**
      - Invokes: onPlayerDied
- - Exit
+ - **Exit**
      - Invokes: onReachedExit

 Audio clips played if colliding with Pickup with correct audioSource.  ( Collectible, Water )